itornaza/sdc-extended-kalman-filter/README.md

 # Extended Kalman Filter Project

-In this project we utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements and obtaining RMSE values that are lower that the tolerance outlined in the project [rubric](https://review.udacity.com/#!/rubrics/748/view).
+This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements and obtaining RMSE values that are lower that the tolerance outlined in the project [rubric](https://review.udacity.com/#!/rubrics/748/view).

 [//]: # (Image References)